kkong99/puam-api-docs/objects.md

 `datebegin` - Integer expressing the earliest date the entity existed (birth date in the case of an individual).
 `dateend` - Integer expressing latest date that the entity existed (death in the case of an individual).
 `displaydate` - A human-readable expression of the dates associated with the entity.
 In some cases also includes biographical information such as country or city of origin.
+`displaymaker` - A concatenated list of prefixes, periods, and suffixes, and life and death dates to be used for display purposes.
 `displayname` - A human-readable expression of the entity, as in a proper name.
 `makerid` - A unique identifier for the entity.
 `prefix` - A prefix indicating information relevant to this particular instance of the entity's relationship to the object, such as "After."